LVT Flooring Cost

 Can I Lay LVT Flooring Myself?

 It is possible to install LVT flooring yourself.
-As long as you have some basic DIY skills and you possess the materials and tools needed to complete the work, it is very possible to do this job yourself.
+As long as you have some basic DIY skills and you possess the materials and tools needed to complete the work, but achieving a high-quality, long-lasting finish is not always straightforward.

 If you don't complete the work properly, you may damage your flooring, or you may find that the boards become loose or crack over time.
 This may mean that you'll end up paying much more for the work than if you were to just hire a contractor to complete it for you.